MuntasirFahim/MuntasirFahim.github.io/README.md

 ### The barriers to widespread adoption of mHealth
 ---

-There is a lot of promise in mHealth, but also a lot of difficulty in putting it into practice because of all the obstacles.The following are some of the most frequently discussed barriers to mHealth adoption:
+There is a lot of promise in mHealth, but also a lot of difficulty in putting it into practice because of all the obstacles.The following is a list of some of the most often mentioned obstacles to the widespread adoption of mHealth:

 •	Concerns about confidentiality and safety as an ethical issue<br>
 • Not enough medical and technological resources<br>